(Click on + for prices and bookings)

 Day 2.
 Phang-Nga Province

 An early departure will see us travel inland a little to the Ton Pariwat Wildlife Sanctuary.
-Here we will have an easy morning strolling the road, looking for exotic birds such as malkohas and broadbills.
+Here we will have an easy morning strolling the road and looking for exotic birds such as malkohas and broadbills.

-After lunch we will move over to Thai Muang, where we will visit a day roost for Spotted Wood Owl.
-Species that we will search for here include Blue-tailed Bee-eater, Dollarbird (in the Roller family), Grey-capped Pygmy Woodpecker, and the diminutive Vernal Hanging Parrot.
-We are also likely to sight a range of more common species such as Red-wattled Lapwing and Lesser Whistling Duck.
+After lunch we will move to Thai Muang, where we may find day-roosting Spotted Wood Owl.
+Species that we will search for here include Blue-tailed Bee-eater, Oriental Dollarbird (in the roller family), Grey-capped Pygmy Woodpecker, and the diminutive Vernal Hanging Parrot.
+We are also likely to see a range of more common species such as Red-wattled Lapwing and Lesser Whistling Duck.

-Our next stop is the Morning Glory Farm, where we will search for Bitterns – Yellow, Cinnamon, and Black are all possible, as is Watercock and White-breasted Waterhen.
+Our next stop is the Morning Glory Farm, where we will search for Bitterns – Yellow, Cinnamon, and Black are all possible, as are Watercock and White-breasted Waterhen.

 Our third stop en route to Khao Sok is one of southern Thailand’s shorebird meccas.
-Terek Sandpiper is the main attraction here, together with Greater and Lesser Sandplover and Great Crested and Black-naped Terns.
+Terek Sandpiper is the main attraction here, together with Greater and Lesser Sand Plovers and Great Crested and Black-naped Terns.
 At the end of the day we will move north to the Kuraburi Greenview Resort.

 Overnight: Kuraburi Greenview Resort